Workers’ Compensation Claims in New Jersey for Workplace Harassment

 Submit a formal claim through New Jersey‘s workers’ compensation system, ensuring all required documentation is included.
 An experienced attorney can help you navigate the process.

-Legal Challenges in Workers’ Comp Claims for Harassment
+What Are the Legal Challenges in Workers’ Comp Claims for Harassment?

 While New Jersey‘s workers’ compensation laws aim to protect employees, psychological injury claims can be difficult to prove.
 Employers or insurance companies may argue that: